 The information contained on this site is for general guidance only on your rights and responsibilities and is not legal advice.
-You should neither act, nor refrain from action, on the basis of any such information.
-You should take appropriate professional advice on your particular circumstances because the application of laws and regulations will vary depending on particular circumstances and because tax and benefit laws and regulations undergo frequent change.
+You should neither act, nor refrain from action, based on any such information.
+You should take appropriate professional advice on your circumstances because the application of laws and regulations will vary depending on circumstances and because tax and benefit laws and regulations undergo frequent change.

 Whilst LITRG will do the best it can to ensure that the information on this site is correct, LITRG shall not be liable for any loss or damages (including, without limitation, damages for loss of income or business or increased liabilities) arising in contract, tort or otherwise from the use of or inability to use this site, or any information contained in it, or from any action or decision taken as a result of using this site or any such information.